|Tim Roufs||extended search|

 That tobacco is an invite.
 When you approach a Grand Medicine Doctor you have to approach wholehearted.
 Approach in the old Indian fashion.
-Take tobacco and this sort of thing(7) to the Medicine Man, and present it to him, and say what you wanted to say.
+Take tobacco and that sort of thing(7) to the Medicine Man, and present it to him, and say what you want to say.
 The spiritual doctor is the leader of the Grande.
-They ask him all kinds of questions: "What could be done?
+People ask him all kinds of questions: "What could be done?
 What's the weather going to be?"
-They all have a session, they have a feast on that, and during that session the spiritual doctor talks to them.
+The Mide will all have a session, they have a feast on that, and during that session the spiritual doctor talks to them.

 You can't approach it just fooling around, wanting to see what's going on.
 Any division, any doctoring or anything, has to be approached seriously and with good will.
 If you do that, you get results, and you'll feel better too.

-Once in awhile some of them go there just nosing 'round.
+Once in a while some of them that don't know much about it go there just nosing 'round.

 That's dangerous! . . .

-In Ball Club, when there's a Grand Medicine session on, one, two, three, four, five, six, seven, eight, nine, ten . . . about ten of them practice that.(10) Some of them are Catholic, but they go anyhow.
+In Ball Club -- when there's a Grand Medicine session on -- one, two, three, four, five, six, seven, eight, nine, ten . . . about ten of them practice that.(10) Some of them are Catholic, but they go anyhow.
 They have ceremonies in Ball Club, well, near Ball Club.
+They'll have their ceremony nearby, on original Indian land.
 They will let one another know.
-They'll have their ceremony there.
-They'll have it at "campsite," or at another place nearby, but on original Indian land.
 Yea.
 They have quite a session about that.

 You know what?